jrenaud90/TidalPy/Documentation/structures_x/layers/physics_layer.md

 `save_binary` / `load_binary` serialize all `BaseLayer` fields (see [BaseLayer](base_layer.md)) followed by ten doubles in order: `shear_modulus_static`, `bulk_modulus_static`, `shear_viscosity_static`, `bulk_viscosity_static`, then `love_number_k` re+im, `love_number_h` re+im, `love_number_l` re+im (6 doubles total for the Love numbers).

-Following the scalar payload, an optional sub-model section is written: a one-byte presence flag for the shear rheology and one for the bulk rheology, each followed (when set) by the rheology model's own binary record.
-On load, attached rheology models are reconstructed recursively via the rheology binary-dispatch factory, so a saved layer round-trips with its rheology intact (verify with `shear_rheology_set` / `bulk_rheology_set` and `calc_complex_shear_modulus`).
+Following the scalar payload, an optional sub-model section is written: one-byte presence flags for the material EOS model, the shear and bulk rheology, the shear and bulk viscosity, and the partial-melt model, each followed (when set) by that model's own binary record.
+On load, attached models are reconstructed recursively via each module's binary-dispatch factory, so a saved layer round-trips with its models intact (verify with `eos_set`, `shear_rheology_set`, `shear_viscosity_set`, and `partial_melt_set`).
 See [Binary serialization](../../utilities_x/binary_x.md) for the encoding.

 Binary class ID: **101** (`BinaryClassID::PhysicsLayer`).

-**EOS profile data is NOT serialized** (repopulate it after loading by running the EOS handler).
+The EOS profile data is not serialized; re-run the world's `solve_eos` after loading.

 ---